 David W. Jones.
-Exela Technologies B.V., an indirect wholly owned subsidiary of the Company, was party to an employment agreement with Mr. Jones, dated January 2, 2019, pursuant to which he served as Senior Vice President, Business Strategy, Sales and Marketing.
-Mr. Jones' employment with the Company was terminated on January 1, 2024 by mutual agreement of Exela Technologies B.V. and himself.
-Under the employment agreement, Mr. Jones was entitled to an annual base salary of \$210,200, and pursuant to the employment agreement, a holiday allowance to be paid on June 1 of each year in an amount equal to eight percent (8%) of his annual base salary, and was entitled to participate in a bonus plan, commission, or incentive scheme based on individually-assigned key performance indicators.
-The employment agreement also provided that Mr. Jones was entitled to a stipend for the cost of his private medical insurance and a travel allowance of \$4,162.
+Exela Technologies B.V., an indirect wholly owned subsidiary of the Company, is party to an employment agreement with Mr. Jones, dated January 2, 2019, pursuant to which he serves as Senior Vice President, Business Strategy, Sales and Marketing.
+Mr. Jones' employment with the Company will terminate on January 1, 2024 by mutual agreement of Exela Technologies B.V. and himself.
+Under the employment agreement, Mr. Jones has been entitled to an annual base salary of \$210,200, and pursuant to the employment agreement, a holiday allowance to be paid on June 1 of each year in an amount equal to eight percent (8%) of his annual base salary, and has been entitled to participate in a bonus plan, commission, or incentive scheme based on individually-assigned key performance indicators.
+The employment agreement also provides that Mr.Jones has been entitled to a stipend for the cost of his private medical insurance and a travel allowance of \$4,162.

 The terms of a separation agreement entered into by Exela Technologies B.V. and Mr.Jones are described below under "- Potential Payments Upon Termination or Change in Control."
-Mr. Jones' employment agreement contained restrictive covenants, including customary confidentiality and invention assignment covenants, as well as a non-competition covenant that applies during the term of employment and for a period of 12months thereafter, and a non-solicitation clause that applies during the term of employment and for a period of 12months thereafter.
+Mr. Jones' employment agreement also contains restrictive covenants, including customary confidentiality and invention assignment covenants, as well as a non-competition covenant that applies during the term of employment and for a period of 12months thereafter, and a non-solicitation clause that applies during the term of employment and for a period of 12months thereafter.